azmu0520/js-savollari/README.md

 };
 ```

 After a function expression has been stored in a variable, the variable can be used as a function.
-Functions stored in variables do not need function names.
+Functions stored in o'zgaruvchilar do not need function names.
 They are always invoked (called) using the variable name.

 **Difference:**

 - `Function declarations` load before any code is executed while `Function expressions` load only when the interpreter reaches that line of code.
 - Similar to the `var` statement, function declarations are hoisted to the top of other code.
-Function expressions aren\'t hoisted, which allows them to retain a copy of the local variables from the scope where they were defined.
+Function expressions aren\'t hoisted, which allows them to retain a copy of the local o'zgaruvchilar from the scope where they were defined.

 **Benefits of Function Expressions:**